MostafaHeshamETCH/AgileSoftwareEngineering-PracticalExamination/README.md

  - The sprint duration is **3 weeks**.
  - The team can achieve around **51 story point** per sprint.
  - Story points scale used is based on **modified Fibonacci sequence** which is as following {1, 2, 3, 5, 8, 13, 20, 40, 100}.
- - For each productive working day where the almost all the team members are working for 8 hours a day / 5 times a week, They can finish 4-6 story points.
+ - For each productive working day where the almost all the team members are working for 8 hours a day / 5 times a week, They can finish 3-4 story points per day.
+ - 20 story points is a relatively large story, 13 is a medium-sized one and 8 and less are smaller-sized stories.

 ### Ordered Product Backlog Items
 The order for the first two epcis should be as following